 - It messes with your Rich Life.
-The minute you feel pressured into buying a new car for reasons other than the most practical, it might be time to re-evaluate.
+The minute you feel pressured into buying a new car for reasons other than the most practical (or because buying it new IS part of your Rich Life), it might be time to re-evaluate.
 Is it societal pressure, will it take you longer to live your Rich Life?
 If the answer is yes, get outta Dodge (the dealership).

-Sometimes a new car just won’t cut it in the long haul.
+Sometimes a new car isn’t worth it in the long haul.
 Look for a certified pre-owned car that ensures you’re getting what you’re paying for.

-- It’s less expensive initially.
-If you need small installments and a low downpayment, then a second-hand car is a better option.
+- It was less expensive initially.
+If you need small installments and low down payment, then a second-hand car is a better option.

 - It’s a good choice for the short term.
 If you’re looking to change your car in a few years and simply need a car to fill the gap, a second-hand car might be a good fit.
 Be sure to put money aside for services and maintenance so you keep it in good running condition until you’re ready to sell.

 - You’ve bought a car that holds its value.
 There are some cars that simply hold their value well and even if you buy it second-hand, selling it a few years later won’t be a tremendous loss.